Reducing Safety Interventions in Provably Safe Reinforcement Learning: APPENDIX

 The linearization in \eqref{eq:linearization} simplifies the reachable occupancy of the robot between two shield steps to a capsule, which allows for fast intersection checking with the environment.

 The OpenAI safety gym only provides lidar measurements of the obstacles, which can result in occlusions of obstacles by other obstacles.
 Such occlusions can be handled using set-based predictions as shown exemplary for an autonomous driving task in~\cite{orzechowski_2018_TacklingOcclusions}.
 However, this solution increases the size of the reachable sets, making the safety shield more restrictive.
 To mitigate this issue, we decided to augment the safety shield with precise information about the exact position of each obstacle.
-The RL agent, however, does not have access to this information, ensuring a fair comparison with the benchmark.
+The shielded RL agent, however, does not have access to the exact positions, ensuring a fair comparison with unshielded agents.